mahjongg2/ZX81plus38/README.md

 The ULA replacement logic is perfect enough to enable the use of games which use various enhanced highres graphics techniques to work flawlessly.
 In fact the ZX81+38 clone is easy to build, and a joy to use.

 Warning: The revision 1.4 version of my ZX-81+38 contains some errors, and will NOT work as is.
 The main reason being that the WAIT generator flip/flop idea doesn't work, and must be replaced with a working wait circuit.
 I have at the moment I wrote this already designed a revision 1.5 version where all known errors are repaired.
-I will upload new schematics, production files (gerbers etc) aand BOM soon.
+I will upload new schematic and BOM soon.

+ZX81+38rev1,5.zip contains all gerber and drill files for the working updated and layout checked files to produce a revision 1,5 version PCB.

-And will upload kiCad files after I know revision 1.5 is working well.
+And I will upload kiCad files after I know revision 1.5 is working well.